David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * UNESCO honored President Ho Chi Minh as a "Hero of National Liberation and a Great Man of Culture of Vietnam," confirming his noble values and contributions to humanity.
 * The moral example of Ho Chi Minh (industriousness, thrift, integrity, uprightness, public-spiritedness) is a recognized fact, acknowledged by both the Vietnamese people and the world.

+**Allegation:** Claims that the Party "deifies" President Ho Chi Minh to manipulate the people and consolidate power; categorizes building the Mausoleum or studying his ethics as "personality cult."
+* Revering national heroes is a Vietnamese cultural tradition ("Drinking water, remember the source"), stemming from the people's genuine gratitude and respect, not a forced "deification."
+* President Ho Chi Minh is honored by the world (UNESCO) for his contributions to the nation and humanity, not just within Vietnam.
+* During his lifetime, Ho Chi Minh always opposed "personality cults"; his ideology and morality serve the people and country, forming a spiritual foundation for national development.

 **2. On the path to Socialism:**

 **Allegation:** Claims that Vietnam's steadfastness in the goal of national independence associated with Socialism is a mistake, following the "failed tracks" of the Soviet Union; demands the abandonment of Socialism to follow the capitalist path.